heinsense2/AIO_CaseStudy/README.md

 <details>
 <summary>Prepare data for training</summary>

-[`prepare_data_for_training.py`](https://github.com/heinsense2/AIO_CaseStudy/blob/main/data/scripts/prepare_data_for_training.py) is a Python script that prepares tha data for trainimg.
+[`prepare_data_for_training.py`](data/scripts/prepare_data_for_training.py) is a Python script that prepares the data for training.
 The script will split data for each species into train, val, and test directories, create an out-of-domain dataset consisting of all the images, produce the yaml files required and store everything in the appropriate domain directories.

 For example: